Typical Paranormal Experiences

 Touch encounters.
 The physical but unseen presence of another is felt in various ways, from light brushes on the arm to hot breath on the neck.
 More aggressive encounters, pin pricks, a shoulder tap or having a foot grabbed, also are reported.

 Photographic orbs.
 White globes are seen on photographs.
 These often can be explained by camera lighting and airborne dust.
+Ghost Vigil strongly believes that photographic orbs are not a paranormal phenomenon.

 Audible animals.
 Hoof beats, barking, meowing and other animal noises are heard when no animals are known to be around.